Best Valentine's gifts for him, from chocolate to whisky and games

 VIEW NOW – AMAZON | £52.28

 If he’s a LEGO fan, this is definitely one of the best Valentine’s Day gifts for him.
-Based on the characteristics and interests that you specify when you place your order, they’ll create two bespoke Lego mini-figures and mount them together in a 3D frame – choose from black, white or oak effect.
-And you can even add a personal message of your choice.
-So cute.
+Based on the characteristics and interests that you specify when you place your order, they’ll create two bespoke Lego mini-figures to represent their pair of you and then mount them together in a 3D frame – you can choose from black, white or oak effect.
+You can even add a personal message.
+Cute.

 VIEW NOW – PREZZYBOX | £59.95